ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Task 1 and 2 together are designed to take about 4+ hours to complete.
 Try to finish those at lab session.
 You can borrow equipment if you want to continue working with those tasks at home.

-Tasks 3 and 4 are more laborous and it is likely that those can not be done in time limit of single lab session.
+Tasks 3 and 4 are more laborious and it is likely that those can not be done in time limit of single lab session.
 You must discuss about borrowing equipment with lab assistants if you want to do those tasks.

 Read task instructions carefully before starting to work to have clear picture about what you are supposed to do.
 Every task should be clearly stating what you are expected to do and return.